Mike Williams Player Prop Bets for NFL Week 17 | Los Angeles vs. Denver 1/2/2022

 - Williams has been the target of 18.7% (108 total) of his team's 579 passing attempts this season.

-- With 17 targets in the red zone this season, Williams has been on the receiving end of 19.1% of his team's 89 red zone pass attempts.
+- Williams (17 red zone targets) has been the recipient of 19.1% of his team's 89 red zone pass attempts.

 - The Chargers have run 61.2% passing plays and 38.8% rushing plays this season.
 They rank eighth in the NFL in scoring.